 How does tri-state buffers work

 Those who work with microcontrollers probably know about data buses.
-Only one device(memory, peripherals), that are connected to bus can work at one moment.
-So only one unit can have direct connection to bus besides CPU which usually is a host.
-So decoding circuit determines the desired unit and connects it to bus.
-Other devices are effectively disconnected so that they wouldn’t have any affect to bus operations.
-They are carried out by tri-state buffers.
+Only one device(memory, peripherals) connected to the bus can work at one moment.
+Only one unit can directly connect to the bus beside the CPU, which usually is a host.
+So decoding circuit determines the desired unit and connects it to the bus.
+Other devices are effectively disconnected so that they wouldn’t have any effect on bus operations.
+Tri-state buffers carry them out.

-Tristate buffers allow to isolate circuits from data bus.
-This means that circuit is switched to high impedance state.
-Usually we know dual state circuits that can have two logical levels “0” and “1”.
-But there is also widely used tristate logic, where is ability to switch I/O to high impedance state.
+Tristate buffers allow isolating circuits from the data bus.
+This means that circuit is switched to a high impedance state.
+Usually, we know dual state circuits with two logical levels, “0” and “1”.
+But there is also widely used tristate logic, where it can switch I/O to a high impedance state.

 Tristate logic can simply be made by two transistors:

-Using such circuit we can have following output results according to input variations:
+Using such a circuit we can have the following output results according to input variations:

 Q1 Q2 Output